 for a moment, if the prayer to see angels I just performed really works.
 I was

-a little hesitant to say the prayer because the book warned if there is any
+a little hesitant to say the prayer because the beautifully illustrated jacket of the book warned if there is any

-darkness or unforgiveness in you, you may see demons instead.
+darkness or unforgiveness in you, you may see demons instead of angelic angels.
 Immediately after

 saying the prayer, I, with wide eyes, search for what will appear from my